Tiny-Earth/DemoSite/site/src/intro.md

     <details open>
     <summary><strong>Click here to show the Course 1 Schedule</strong></summary>
     <br>

+    **Week 1:**

+    - Before class, complete a reading and a quiz.
+    - In class we will discuss: What are the facets of science?
+    - And in Lab: Orientation to the lab, research, and discovery by diverse scientists; and importance of lab safety and sterile technique.

+    **Week 2:**

+    - Before class, complete a reading and a quiz.
+    - In class we will discuss: Evolution.
+    - And in lab: Ask 3 research questions about antibiotic discovery.
+Pick one.
+Generate a hypothesis and design an experiment to test it.

+    **Week 3:**

+    - Before class, complete a reading and a quiz.
+    - In class we will discuss: Antibiotic discovery and resistance.
+    - And in lab: Test your hypothesis: Collect and plate soil samples.
+Include replicates.

+    **Week 4:**

+    - Before class, watch a video and complete a worksheet.
+    - In class we will discuss: What role does evidence play in discovery?.
+    - And in lab: Test your hypothesis: Observe and record data.
+Re-test if needed.

+    **Week 5:**

+    - Before class, complete a reading and a quiz.
+    - In class we will discuss: What role does diversity play in discovery?.
+    - And in lab: Test your hypothesis: Analyze data.
+Draw graphs, figures, and tables.

+    **Week 6:**
+    - Before class, complete a take home mid-term exam.
+    - In class we will check-in about the exam.
+    - And in lab: Submit a summary of results so far.
+Do they support your hypothesis?
+Propose your next experiments; get feedback from lab partners.

     </details>

     <details open>
     <summary><strong>Click here to show the Course 2 Schedule</strong></summary>
     <br>

+    **Week 1:**

+    - To prepare for lecture, read chapters 1 and 2.
+    - In lab: Lab safety.

+    **Week 2:**

+    - To prepare for lecture, read chapters 3 and 4.
+    - In lab: Pipetting.

+    **Week 3:**

+    - To prepare for lecture, read chapters 5.
+    - In lab: Sterile technique.

+    **Week 4:**

+    - To prepare for lecture, read chapters 6 and 7.
+    - In lab: Plating microbes.

+    **Week 5:**

+    - To prepare for lecture, read chapters 8.
+    - In lab: Gram positive and negative bacteria.

+    **Week 6:**

+    - In class we will complete Exam 1 (multiple choice).
+    - In lab: Lab report due.

     </details>

 !!! note ""